Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 #### Disperse trajectory

 - Its trajectory looks a bit like a `ROT`, but its settings are more flexible.
 It also has a unique trajectory.
 And as its name suggests, it can even spread out more weapons.
   - `Trajectory.Disperse.UniqueCurve` controls whether to enable simulated Qian Xuesen trajectory.
-After enabling this, it will NOT respect the following 12 items and `Trajectory.
-Speed`.
+After enabling this, it will NOT respect the following 12 items and `Trajectory.Speed`.
   - `Trajectory.Disperse.PreAimCoord` controls the initial flight direction of the projectile, and after reaching this coordinate, it will begin to turn towards the target direction.
 When it is set to 0,0,0 , it will directly face the target.
-  - `Trajectory.Disperse.LaunchSpeed` controls the initial flight speed of the projectile, it will be directly reduced to this value if it exceeds `Trajectory.
-Speed`.
+  - `Trajectory.Disperse.LaunchSpeed` controls the initial flight speed of the projectile, it will be directly reduced to this value if it exceeds `Trajectory.Speed`.
-  - `Trajectory.Disperse.Acceleration` controls the acceleration of the projectile's flight speed, increasing the speed per frame according to this value, the final speed will not exceed `Trajectory.
-Speed`.
+  - `Trajectory.Disperse.Acceleration` controls the acceleration of the projectile's flight speed, increasing the speed per frame according to this value, the final speed will not exceed `Trajectory.Speed`.
   - `Trajectory.Disperse.RateofTurning` controls the turning speed of the projectile and can determine the turning radius of the projectile.
 The turning speed will increase with the increase of speed.
   - `Trajectory.Disperse.LockDirection` controls whether after reaching `Trajectory.Disperse.PreAimCoord` and completing the first turn, the projectile will lock the direction of motion without further adjustment.
   - `Trajectory.Disperse.CruiseEnable` controls whether after reaching `Trajectory.Disperse.PreAimCoord` and completing the first turn, the projectile will maintain altitude while moving towards the target.